yungcypo/zsh-config/README.md

 You can also work with enviroments variables (`unset **<tab>`, `export **<tab>`) and aliases (`unalias **<tab>`)

 You can hit `<ctrl + r>` to look through history

+# Possible future updates
+There might be some improvements in this configuration
+Simply follow these commands
+- `git remote update`
+- `git pull`
+- `./use.sh`